bluechristopher/practical_exercises/README.md

 ---

+You can do multiple pull requests for this repository.
+Just make sure that there is quality additions / updates in each pull request.

+Strive to hit **at least 4 pull requests in October** to have your participation certified!

+---

 ### Contribution Guidelines
 - Ensure that your task is original and clearly described.
 - Use markdown formatting properly when creating your task description.
 You can look at the existing sample.